-“Team BeLeaf started off as problem that was really centred around knowing the patient,” commented Lily Wong, who recently completed her Bachelor in Social Work.
+“Team BeLeaf started off as a problem that was really centred around knowing the patient,” commented Lily Wong, who recently completed her Bachelor in Social Work.
 Like her other co-founders, Matthew’s initial pitch resonated with her, and she was passionate to find a solution to help individuals and supporters coping with mental illness.

 While innovation events such as Hatching Health can often be seen as days of intensive work and extreme sleep deprivation – for the BeLeaf team, this was an opportunity to take away many crucial lessons in leadership, prioritization, and a deep plunge into the startup journey.
 It took seven strangers and transformed them into seven passionate entrepreneurs, dedicated to bringing an idea to life.